 In an attempt to create more diverse opportunities for our transferring students, Frederick Community College has entered into an agreement with Wilson College in Chambersburg, Pennsylvania.
 Although Wilson has a strong identity as an independent women's college, male applicants who are 24 years of age or older are eligible to enroll in the college for Continuing Education.
 This agreement supports an effort to provide equal access to admission, registration, and financial aid at Wilson College for FCC graduates.
 This agreement also proposes the development of articulated programs of study for ease of transfer, which will recognize the general education requirements completed at FCC.
-For more information, contact the Office of Admission in the College for Women at 800.421.8402 or the College for Continuing Education at 800.421.8796.
+For more information, contact the Office of Admission in the College for Women at 800.421.4796.